 For information about how to add an instance to your subscription, see Add an instance to your subscription.

 Global businesses with regional or country models that differ can use tenants to account for variations in approach, market size, or compliance with legal and regulatory constraints.

 This example includes a second tenant for Contoso Japan.

 User accounts, identities, security groups, subscriptions, licenses, and storage cannot be shared among tenants.
 All tenants can have multiple instances associated with each specific tenant.
 Data is not shared across instances or tenants.

 About multiple tenants:

 For example, if User A has an account to access Tenant A their license allows them to access any and all instances created within Tenant A - if they are allowed by their administrator.
-If User A needs to access instances within Tenant B, they will need an additional Customer Engagement apps license.
+If User A needs to access instances within Tenant B, they will need an additional license.

 Each tenant will require a tenant administrator(s) with unique sign-in credentials, and each tenant affiliate will manage its tenant separately in the administrator console.

 Multiple instances within a tenant are visible from the interface if the administrator has access.